2025-04-30T06:54:12.998Z

 Introduction

 The Hon'ble Supreme Court recently, in Union of India v.
 Ganpati Dealcom (P.) Ltd.[i] (‘Ganpati Dealcom 2’) recalled its pronouncement in Union of India v.
 Ganpati Dealcom (P.) Ltd.[ii] (‘Ganpati Dealcom 1’).
 In Ganpati Dealcom 1, the Supreme Court had earlier held that ss.
-3 and 5 of the Prohibition of Benami Property Transactions Act, 1988 (‘1988 Act’), prior to the 2016 Amendment Act, was unconstitutional.
+3 and 5 of the Prohibition of Benami Property Transactions Act, 1988 (‘1988 Act’), prior to the 2016 Amendment Act, were unconstitutional.

 Brief Facts